Master of Arts

 Existing and returning students can find information about enrolling and registering for courses on the Postgraduate Admissions page.
 You may also find this information on how to add and withdraw from courses helpful.

-Applications made via the online enrolment after set deadlines may incur a late fee.
+Applications made via the online enrolment system after set deadlines may incur a late fee.

-For information about entry requirements, view the page for the programme you are interested in:
+For more information about entry requirements, view the page for the programme you are interested in: